sonofevil/scripts/bash/README.md

 I cannot guarantee that any of these scripts will work on any system that is in the slightest way different from mine.
+Check the scripts for required command line tools.

 ## nodupes